ibexa/documentation-developer/docs/guide/user_management/invitations.md

 `InvitationSender` interface for sending invitations via email.
 If you want to send invitations through different channels, you will need to create a custom setup.

-## Invitations and registration forms templates
+## Invitation and registration form templates

-## Semantic configuration
+### Semantic configuration

-To set up custom templates for invitations or registration forms, create a template file and inform the system, through configuration, when to use this template.
+To set up custom templates for invitation or registration forms, create a template file and inform the system, through configuration, when to use this template.

 For example, use the following configuration: